Home » By Course » Main Dishes » BEST EVER Bolognese Sauce

 We’re taking traditional bolognese basics and then adding a few twists to bump up the flavor even further: Dried porcini mushrooms are the ultimate secret ingredient for adding incredible FLAVOR and umami elements to sauces, gravies, soups and stews.
 Make your best effort to source them.
 For additional flavor I like to use ground pork sausage in place of ground pork.
 And in addition to the traditionally used white wine we’re adding a bit of red as well for a more robust flavor.
 We’re confident you’re going to love the depth and flavor that these twists contribute to your bolognese sauce.

-This has become my secret flavor weapon for the past decade.
-Grind them up with a coffee/spice grinder and add them to your sauces, gravies, soups and stews for an incredible depth of flavor and umami notes.
+• Use Dried Porcini Mushrooms: This has become my favorite “secret ingredient” for the past decade.
+Grind them up with a coffee/spice grinder, a pestle and mortar, or pound them in ziplock bag with a blunt object, and add them to your sauces, gravies, soups and stews for an incredible depth of flavor and umami notes.
 You will be blown away by what these do for the flavor of your food!
-You can find them in many well-stocked grocery stores as well as online
+You can find them in many well-stocked grocery stores as well as online.
+Porcini mushrooms have by far the most flavor but if you cannot find them you can use a different variety of dried mushroom (in dried form they have a more concentrated flavor).

 bolognese sauce recipe best homemade authentic traditional